-Many Faces of Alexander’s Many Faces is an installation in the form of a narrative, representing her Discrimination personal experiences of employment disability discrimination.
-The art piece recreates her journey from discrimination to Employment Tribunal, which also proved to be discriminatory in its access provision.
+Many Faces of Alexander’s Many Faces was an installation in the form of a narrative, representing her Discrimination personal experiences of employment disability discrimination.
+The art piece recreated her journey from discrimination to Employment Tribunal, which also proved to be discriminatory in its access provision.

-In collaboration with Jon Adams (sound artist) and Caglar Kimyoncu (filmmaker) she has created a rhythmic narrative which is full of misunderstandings, negativity, elimination and repetition, reproducing the unacceptable face of discrimination and the impact it makes on the individual.
+In collaboration with Jon Adams (sound artist) and Caglar Kimyoncu (filmmaker) she created a rhythmic narrative which was full of misunderstandings, negativity, elimination and repetition, reproducing the unacceptable face of discrimination and the impact it made on the individual.

-Her immediate creative response to discrimination was a series of charcoal drawings repeatedly erased, photographed and redrawn on one piece of paper, unconsciously imitating the ‘wiping out’ of the person when discrimination occurs.
+Her immediate creative response to discrimination was a series of charcoal drawings repeatedly erased, photographed and redrawn on one piece of paper, unconsciously imitating the ‘wiping out’ of the person when discrimination occured.

 During the ongoing Tribunal process Alexander was able to re-evaluate her original subjective responses and created new artwork.
-These new images have been drawn in charcoal on the original piece of paper, continuing the same process of repeated erasing and recording of the images and then digitally manipulated.
-She has superimposed some of her images onto her own photograph, reflecting the limited thinking that some people project on to others.
+These new images were drawn in charcoal on the original piece of paper, continuing the same process of repeated erasing and recording of the images and then digitally manipulated.
+She superimposed some of her images onto her own photograph, reflecting the limited thinking that some people projected on to others.

 The sounds were then seamlessly stitched to her new images by Caglar Kimyoncu.

-A second projection of ‘sound patterns’ taken from specific words such as ‘powerless’, and ‘complete fiction’ along with sounds that have been extricated from her charcoal drawings, will be projected onto the audience to draw them in to the experience of what discrimination looks like, feels like and sounds like.
+A second projection of ‘sound patterns’ taken from specific words such as ‘powerless’, and ‘complete fiction’ along with sounds that were extricated from her charcoal drawings, were projected onto the audience to draw them in to the experience of what discrimination looked like, felt like and sounded like.

-The installation reproduces the destruction and the necessary resurgence and construction of one’s self of self for a healthy recovery.
-It is a narrative, with a rhythm to the process….
+The installation reproduced the destruction and the necessary resurgence and construction of one’s self of self for a healthy recovery.
+It was a narrative, with a rhythm to the process….
 There is no ending yet…

 - Director: Pauline Alexander